Harshavardhan-Manavalan/PythonStringMethods/README.md

 ## About

-This repository is maintained by [Harshavardhan-Manavalan].
+This repository is maintained by [@Harshavardhan-Manavalan].
 If you have any questions or suggestions, please feel free to reach out.